 Assets with predeceased beneficiaries or no beneficiary named are assets where a beneficiary was named but died before the owner and no alternate beneficiary is named.
 This also occurs when the decedent failed to name a beneficiary to assets such as life insurance, retirement accounts, annuities, and 401(k) accounts.

 Non-probate assets include assets with named beneficiaries, including payable on death or transfer on death, joint accounts, certain forms of real estate ownership, and items left properly titled to a trust.

-When someone dies without a will, the estate is considered intestate.
+If a loved one has died without a will, they are considered intestate.
 In this situation, the laws of the State of Ohio direct who gets what from the decedent.
-The law generally directs the division of the assets among the surviving spouse, children, and lineal descendants.
-Step-children come after all other blood relations.
-If no one is there then the property goes to the State of Ohio.
+The law does not make great efforts to protect step-children.
+Provisions give great deference to the surviving spouse, children, and other lineal descendants.

 The law provides for many simple and not so simple situations.
 What follows are some example provisions from the Ohio Revised Code:

-Call the Valley View Probate Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Probate Lawyers in Valley View, Ohio, 44125.
+Call the Valley View Probate Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Probate Attorneys in Valley View, Ohio, 44125.